Financial responsibility is essential for everyone. It’s part of being an adult and a functioning member of society.

 Financial responsibility is important because showing it grants you privileges such as driving.
 However, the importance of financial responsibility isn’t limited to insurance.

-Embracing financial responsibility in your personal life is critical for numerous reasons.
+Embracing financial responsibility in your personal life is critical.
 Money management skills will help you increase your credit score, buy a house, and maintain an emergency fund.
-It will also help you budget for things you want or escape a job that you hate.
+It will also help you budget for things you want or escape a job you hate.

-Being responsible for your financial life is important because everything in our lives is related to money.
+Accepting responsibility for your financial life is essential because everything in our lives is related to money.
 We need to pay for a place to live, food to eat, clothes to wear, and heat to keep us warm.

 The Dangers of Financial Irresponsibility

-I had a boyfriend who was incredibly irresponsible.
-He would blow all of his money on video games or going out and then be surprised that rent was due and he didn’t have any money.
-His credit was atrocious and he couldn’t even finance a phone.
+I once dated a man who was financially irresponsible to a ridiculous degree.
+This man was in his late 30s, but would blow all of his money on video games or going out, and then act surprised that rent was due and he didn’t have any money.
+His credit was atrocious, and he couldn’t even finance a phone.

-Don’t spend all your money on stupid stuff when you have bills to pay.
-Financial responsibility is about paying for your needs first, then considering your wants.
+Don’t spend all your money on “fun” stuff when you have bills to pay.
+Financial responsibility is about attending to your needs first, then considering your wants.

 Financial Responsibility and Savings